-Art history for kids has always been a subject I’m not comfortable teaching.
+Art history for kids has always been a subject I’m not comfortable teaching in my homeschool.
 It’s an area I don’t know a lot about or have a background in.
 And not only that, it’s boring and feels

 I reviewed HIGASFY Art History Video Series and found the answer.
 It’s an online subscription to an art history program where Mrs. Beth does the teaching for you through videos.
 Mrs. Beth, along with her adorable sidekick